 One of the trendiest words in this millennium, sustainable, is often attached as the preferred modifier for almost everything these days.
+Compared to architectural styles in the past, sustainable architecture is based on some different elements.
 Considering the multiple concerns for the planet and its residents, it has become the byword for those who want to pursue conscious and conscientious living.

 To live a sustainable life, you have to start at home where you meet your most basic needs.
 Keeping this in mind, it is ideal for your dwelling to have been built and designed to allow you to be as environment-friendly as possible.

 What is a sustainable home?
 There are three main elements involved in creating a sustainable home.
 You have the structure of your home itself, the interior setup, and the lifestyle of the inhabitants.
 The structure should have been designed and built with the most minimal environmental impact in mind.

 Sustainability isn’t limited to its eventual use.
 The concept should be adhered to even during the design and construction stage.

 The objective, of course, is for the users of the structure to practice energy efficiency and healthy living without sacrificing comfort.
 In fact, with sustainable solutions, a building should boast improved livability.
 This is very much achievable with the integration of complementary technologies and appropriate materials.

 Since trends tend to be trivialized, the sustainability concept runs the danger of being misconstrued.
 Many latch on to a shallow interpretation of the idea, thinking that an eco-friendly feature here and there automatically warrants a sustainable label.
 That’s why the term “greenwashing” has been coined.

 The use of solar panels is good, but it doesn’t make a home sustainable; neither does building with recycled materials.
 Sustainability is the total package — the sum of all the building’s parts.
 This means that every aspect of the structure is sustainable, both environmentally and economically.